iacgm/website/content/posts/c2bf.md

 ## Brainfuck Semantics

-Before we discuss the compiler iteself, it's worth going over Brainfuck's semantics.
+Before we discuss the compiler itself, it's worth going over Brainfuck's semantics.

 We start with an infinite tape of cells, each containing the number zero.
 We have a tape head pointing at the first of these.
 Then, we have eight instructions, each with its own symbol:
 1. `+`: Increment the cell under the tape head.